SangramjitHazarika/EcommerceTestApp/README.md

 # EcommerceTestApp

-Sample project to automate an e-commerce app using selenium and java with TestNG
+Sample project to automate an e-commerce app using Selenium and Java with TestNG

 #### Myntra App